The Mercury & Air Toxics Standards

 → Three Americans living near power plants share how they will be harmed by the gutting of the Mercury & Air Toxics Standards.

-→ EPA Administrator Wheeler is attempting to undermine the protections with a deeply flawed analysis.
+→ The Trump EPA attempted to undermine the protections with a deeply flawed analysis.

 → The protections save up to 11,000 lives a year.